tensorflow/docs/site/en/about/bib.md

 [Access this white paper.](https://www.usenix.org/system/files/conference/osdi16/osdi16-abadi.pdf)

-**Abstract:** TensorFlow is a machine learning system that operates at large scale and in heterogeneous environments.
+**Abstract:** TensorFlow is a machine learning system that operates at a large scale and in heterogeneous environments.
 TensorFlow uses dataflow graphs to represent computation, shared state, and the operations that mutate that state.
-It maps the nodes of a dataflow graph across many machines in a cluster, and within a machine across multiple computational devices, including multicore CPUs, generalpurpose GPUs, and custom-designed ASICs known as
+It maps the nodes of a dataflow graph across many machines in a cluster, and within a machine across multiple computational devices, including multicore CPUs, general purpose GPUs, and custom-designed ASICs known as
 Tensor Processing Units (TPUs).
 This architecture gives flexibility to the application developer: whereas in previous